Documentation

 Next steps

 New to the platform?
-Start with the quickstart for the full push → supervisor → node round trip, then read the tabbify.toml manifest for the config push consumes.
+Start with the quickstart for the full git push → build → live app round trip, then read the tabbify.toml manifest for the config deploy consumes and the deploy pipeline for what happens between your push and a running app.